cloudposse-archives/terraform-aws-kops-route53/README.md

 # terraform-aws-kops-external-dns [![Build Status](https://travis-ci.org/cloudposse/terraform-aws-kops-external-dns.svg?branch=master)](https://travis-ci.org/cloudposse/terraform-aws-kops-external-dns)

-Terraform module to provision external DNS resources for Kops clusters
+Terraform module to provision an IAM role for external-dns running in a `kops` cluster.

+## Overview

+This module assumes you are running [external-dns](https://github.com/kubernetes-incubator/external-dns) in a `kops` cluster.

+It will provision an IAM role with the required permissions and grant the nodes the permission to assume it.

 ## Usage